-The 2015 NAMM Show delivers a forward-thinking NAMM U lineup, with more than 45 sessions on everything from technology solutions to music lessons to boosting profitability.
-Start with Retail Boot Camp on Wednesday, then come to the Breakfast Sessions and the NAMM Idea Center each day of the show.
-Get proven ideas, straight from your music retail peers.
-Bring the whole staff!
-See the complete schedule, and start planning your show now.
+2015 Summer NAMM features more than 30 NAMM U sessions, covering big ideas and innovative concepts on everything that's working right now in music retail.
+It begins with Retail Boot Camp on Wednesday, followed by Breakfast Sessions and NAMM Idea Center sessions each day of the show.
+Get proven ideas, straight from successful music retailers.
+Bring the entire staff!
+See the complete schedule.

 Does your brick-and-mortar store need a makeover?
 Then check out this NAMM U session from the 2015 NAMM Show.
 Get great store design ideas from Jen Lowe of Boom Boom Percussion and a panel of forward-thinking music retailers—David Kalt of Chicago Music Exchange (pictured), Mike and Ray Guntren of Ray’s Midbell Music, and Mike Stryker of Spindrift Guitars.

 Sooner or later, bad weather affects business.
 And when it does, you can take the day off with the rest of the world or get creative and turn it into an opportunity to market your music lesson program.
 Here, Mike and Miriam Risko of Mike Risko Music share five ways they've turned snow days and blackouts into a promotional opportunity.

 Want to be the go-to music retailer in your market?
 The most happening place in the community?
 Here, Tracy Leenman of Musical Innovations reveals five low-cost, high-impact promotions and events that helped put her store on the map.
 Discover new ways to get customers into your store—and keep them coming back!